-10) A Complete Description of the Subjects and Issues Involved: This rulemaking will implement amendments to Part 820 Illinois Swimming Pool and Bathing Beach Code to address changes in federal law resulting from passage of the Virginia Graeme Baker Pool and Spa Safety Act (15 USC 8001 et seq.).
+- Have all the changes agreed upon by the agency and JCAR been made as indicated in the agreements issued by JCAR?
+Yes - 13) Will this rulemaking replace any emergency rulemaking currently in effect?
+No. A related emergency rulemaking expired on October 14, 2009. - 14) Are there any amendments pending on this Part?
+No - Summary and Purpose of Rulemaking: This rulemaking implements amendments to Part 820 to address changes in federal law resulting from passage of the Virginia Graeme Baker Pool and Spa Safety Act (15 USC Sec.
+8001 et seq.).
 These changes require that all public and commercial pools and spas be equipped with devices and systems designed to prevent entrapment by pool or spa drains; that pools and spas existing after the date of December 19, 2008 must have: more than 1 drain; one or more unblockable drains; or no main drain; and that every swimming pool and spa that has a main drain, other than an unblockable drain, be equipped with a drain cover that meets the consumer product safety standard established by section 8003 of the federal Act.
 Regulated entities must alter their drains to be in compliance with federal mandate.
-However, IDPH will not have any regulatory authority to ensure that these bather entrapment requirements are enforced because the federal act does not authorize enforcement by states.
-Because the current Illinois rules are not equal to the new federal requirements, and it is impossible for owner/operators of swimming facilities in Illinois to be in compliance with both the State and federal requirements, this rulemaking is being adopted.
-The new certified safety covers protrude from the pool floor, which is not allowed in the current code.
+However, DPH will not have any regulatory authority to ensure that these bather entrapment requirements are enforced because the federal act does not authorize enforcement by states.
+This rulemaking was adopted because the previous Illinois rules were not equal to the new federal requirements, and it would have been impossible for owner/operators of swimming facilities in Illinois to be in compliance with both the state and federal requirements.
+The new certified safety covers protrude from the pool floor, which was not allowed in the previous code.